jiakuan/canvas-text/README.md

 ![build](https://github.com/jiakuan/canvas-text/actions/workflows/gradle.yml/badge.svg)

 A Miniscule GWT/J2CL/Javascript library to render text on HTML5 Canvas with ZERO dependencies

-The algorithm is inspired by the original TypeScript project [Canvas-Txt](https://github.com/geongeorge/Canvas-Txt).
+This project is ported from the TypeScript project [Canvas-Txt](https://github.com/geongeorge/Canvas-Txt), and rewritten in Java, so it can be available in GWT/J2CL projects.
+The compiled JavaScript is also available for **pure JavaScript** projects.

 <div align="center">
 <img src="./doc/featured.png" width=600 alt="canvas-txt multiline text on html canvas">